sessionkotlin/sessionkotlin/evaluation/smtp/README.md

 > 504 Requested authentication method is invalid

-The SMTP server used does not support LOGIN authentication.
+The SMTP server used does not support the proposed authentication method.

+The server sends the supported methods while answering to the secure ehlo:

+`250-AUTH LOGIN PLAIN XOAUTH2 PLAIN-CLIENTTOKEN OAUTHBEARER XOAUTH`

 ---